 Just make sure you properly clean the toy when they’re done.

-Why is It Important To Feed Your Pet Fruits and?
+Why is It Important To Feed Your Pet Fruits and Vegetables?

 Your pet food is nutritionally balanced with everything that your pet should need, so why is choosing to integrate fruits and vegetables into their diet a good idea?
 While commercial foods do have all of the essential vitamins and minerals that your pet needs, these vitamins, and minerals may not be offered in as fresh a state as they would be if you gave your pet all-natural products.